The halogens oxidising ability header image.

 Displacement reactions????

-However be careful as you can get caught out if you are not careful!
+However be careful as you can easily get caught out if you are not careful!
 Consider the reaction shown below.

 sodium chloride(aq) + iodine(aq) → sodium chloride(aq) + iodine(aq)